Akmee — Neptun

 Cover design by

 Filosofer — Landet er gitt oss

 Filosofer consists of an unorthodox string quartet and an experimental DJ, and the combination of these acoustic and electronic ingredients surely put a signature on their music.
 The recording features three selections from different live shows done in the recent past.
 Piano player Kjetil Jerve and vibraphone player Rob Waring appears as guests.
 Check out the teasers!

-Landet er gitt oss will be available on CD, LP, digital download and streaming.
-The beautiful cover art is done by Japanese artist Jun Fukukawa.
+Available on CD, LP, digital download and streaming.
+Cover art is done by Japanese artist Jun Fukukawa.